 While Zephaniah's prophetic writings are directed to Israel and the Jews, there is much for the Christian Church to learn from these ancient oracles.
 God will always judge sin, whether the evil is perpetrated by unbelieving sinners, who defy the name of the Lord, OR those who have been called and chosen to be His people, but are walking out of fellowship with their Saviour.
 While God shows Himself to be long-suffering and of great mercy towards sinner and saint alike, He is the righteous judge of the earth.. and He cannot allow sin to go unpunished.

-Although He is a God of great goodness and grace, He send rain on the fields of the unrighteous who blaspheme His name as well as the righteous, who worship Him in spirit and truth.
+Although He is a God of great goodness and grace, He sends rain on the fields of the unrighteous who blaspheme His name as well as the righteous, who worship Him in spirit and truth.
 He causes the sun to shine down on both the godly and the ungodly, but He is also a God of justice who will punish those who disobey Him through unbelief (i.e. the unsaved - Jew and Gentile alike) and He will also chasten His people, who stray from the path of righteousness (i.e. the saved - Jew and Gentile alike).

 Let us never forget that when we are the butt of the tauntings and revilings of those who hate us, God is in control and He is the One Who will vindicate us and punish our enemies, for we are His people and the sheep of His pasture.
-God has declared, vengeance is mine - I will repay, and Jesus Himself taught 'they hated Me without a cause and they will hate you also".
+God has declared, "vengeance is mine - I will repay", and Jesus Himself taught, "they hated Me without a cause and they will hate you also."

-Although God will never allow sin to go unpunished, in the lives of sinner and saint alike, let us rejoice that a day is coming when God will right all wrongs.
-He will avenge His people who have been abused and persecuted by evil-doers and He will punish the wicked for their sin.
+Although God will never allow sin to go unpunished in the lives of sinner and saint alike, let us rejoice that a day is coming when God will right all wrongs.
+He will avenge His people who have been abused and persecuted by evil-doers, and He will punish the wicked for their sin.

 May we take to heart these warnings from Zephaniah and act with justice, treasure the Lord's gracious love, and walk humbly in the company of our God and Saviour, for His greater praise and eternal glory.

-Heavenly Father, thank You that You are the Author of good, the Architect of justice, the Producer of peace and the Designer of salvation.
-Thank You that You work all things together for our eternal good and even use the problems, pain, injustices, and evil in this world to carry forward Your perfect plans and purposes, for the benefit of those that love and trust you... and also for the condemnation of those who refuse to believe on the Lord Jesus Christ.
-May I always be mindful of the truth that You have already defeated that which is evil at the Cross, and that a day is coming when sin, Satan, death, and hell will be fully and finally eradicated from the earth and Christ will be all in all.
-Keep me looking to Jesus, the Author and Finisher of my faith for His name's sake, AMEN.
+Heavenly Father, thank You that You are the Author of good, the Architect of justice, the Producer of peace, and the Designer of salvation.
+Thank You that You work all things together for our eternal good and even use the problems, pain, injustices, and evil in this world, to carry forward Your perfect plans and purposes, for the benefit of those that love and trust you... and also for the condemnation of those who refuse to believe on the Lord Jesus Christ.
+May I always be mindful of the truth that You have already defeated that which is evil at the Cross, and that a day is coming when sin, Satan, death, and hell, will be fully and finally eradicated from the earth and Christ will be all in all.
+Keep me looking to Jesus, the Author and Finisher of my faith, for His name's sake, AMEN.